Which one would we choose?

 Detailed comparison: what’s the difference between the Oral-B Smart Series 6500 and Genius 9000?

-Before we get into the real detail of these differences, let’s just clear up one thing.
+Before I get into the real detail of these differences, let’s just clear up one thing.

 Oral-B has gone through a bit of a renaming/rebranding phase.

-The Smart Series 6500 to which we refer may also be known as the Pro 6500 Black.
+The Smart Series 6500 to which I refer may also be known as the Pro 6500 Black.

 It is the same brush.
 Pro and Smart Series were sort of used interchangeably but as more brushes have been launched with Bluetooth built in, the ‘Smart Series’ has become more prevalent and the Pro range is now associated to mid range models that do not have the Bluetooth functionality.